-- 1. Peanut players may not score on a wild pitch.
-However, any runner may advance at his/her own risk, if there is a play made upon any base runner. - 2.
-It is recommended that all managers instruct the base runners that have run past first base and have not made a break or started for second base, to return to first base via foul territory so there is no question as to the runner's intent. - 3.
-In Peanut games, when the ball is thrown into foul territory, runners shall advance only one base they are headed for at the start of the play, but any attempt to advance shall be made at the runner's own risk.
-EXAMPLE: The batter hits a ground ball that is fielded and thrown over the first baseman's head; the runner may take second base [at his own risk] and only second base unless the defense attempts to make a play. - 4.
-If a defensive player, in a force out situation has already touched the base and is no longer in the base line, the runner shall not go out of the baseline in an attempt to make contact with the defensive player. - 5.
+- 3. It is recommended that all managers instruct the base runners that have run past first base and have not made a break or started for second base, to return to first base via foul territory so there is no question as to the runner's intent. - 4.
+In Peewee games, the batter is out after the 3rd (third) strike, even if the catcher drops or misses the ball. - 5.
+In Peewee games, when the batter has drawn a walk (base on balls), he/she is allowed to advance to first base, but no further, unless a play is made upon any base runner. - 6.
+In Peewee games, when the ball is being returned to the pitcher and is mishandled, runners may not advance. - 7.
+In Peewee games, when the ball is thrown into foul territory, runners shall advance only one base beyond the base they are headed for at the start of the play, but any attempt to advance shall be made at the runner's own risk. - 8.
+If a defensive player, in a force out situation has already touched the base and is no longer in the base line, the runner shall not go out of the baseline in an attempt to make contact with the defensive player.
+If such contact is, in the opinion of the umpire, malicious or flagrant, the runner's interference also prevented an out on the batter-base runner; the umpire shall declare the batter-runner out.
+(Special emphasis should be placed on double play situations where this rule will apply!) - 9.
 If a runner stands up and runs into a defensive player, the runner will be declared out for the interference.
-If such contact is, in the opinion of the umpire, malicious or flagrant, the runner shall be ejected from the game.
-If in the opinion of the umpire, the runner's interference also prevented an out on the batter-base runner; the umpire shall declare the batter-runner out.
-(Special emphasis should be placed on double play situations where this rule will apply!) - 6.
+If such contact is, in the opinion of the umpire, malicious or flagrant, the runner's interference also prevented an out on the batter-base runner; the umpire shall declare the batter-runner out.
+(Special emphasis should be placed on double play situations where this rule will apply!) - 10.
 No base runner shall, upon seeing the catcher or another defensive player who has the ball waiting for the runner, deliberately and with great force, crash into the defensive player in hopes of jarring the ball loose.
-The umpire shall declare such runner out, and if in the umpire's opinion, it is flagrant act; the runner shall be ejected from the game. - 7.
-There shall There shall be no stealing in the Peanut League.
-Peanut runners may not lead off until the ball is hit.
-If the runner leaves the base on a swing and miss by the batter, or otherwise leaves the base before the ball is hit, the umpire shall issue a warning.
-The umpire shall warn each team twice during the course of the game.
-On the first two violations, the player in violation shall be returned to the base he/she occupied before the pitch.
-Each subsequent violation shall result in the runner being called out.
+The umpire shall declare such runner out, and if in the umpire's opinion, it is flagrant act; the runner shall be ejected from the game. - 11.
+Appeal procedures and guidelines for: - a.
+Missing a base. - b.
+Leaving a base on a caught fly ball before the ball is first touched.